CrossRef/rest-api-doc/funder_kpi_api.md

 Minor version numbers will be ignored in `ACCEPT` headers as they are by definition backwards compatible.

 If you omit a specific version in your `ACCEPT` header, the system will default to using the latest version of the API.

+Note that requesting a version of the API via content type is not yet supported.

 ## Error messages